tradle/react-native-udp/README.md

 npm install --save react-native-udp
 ```

-* Drag RCTUDP.xcodeproj from node_modules/react-native-udp into your XCode project.
-Click on the project in XCode, go to Build Phases, then Link Binary With Libraries and add libReactUDP.a
+* Drag UdpSockets.xcodeproj from node_modules/react-native-udp into your XCode project.
+Click on the project in XCode, go to Build Phases, then Link Binary With Libraries and add libUdpSockets.a

 Buckle up, Dorothy